-Vibration N This hazard is considered to have negligible potential to cause a likely significant effect on the SAC, because grassland is not considered to be vulnerable to this Air Pollution Dust N hazard output at anticipated levels from regulated developments.
-While there is a theoretical threat form aerial pollution such as dust which could damage the vegetation on site, the site is 2km from the West Berkshire border and a large distance from any potential sites.
+Vibration N This hazard is considered to have negligible potential to cause a likely significant effect on the SAC, because grassland is not considered to be vulnerable to this hazard output at anticipated levels from regulated developments.
+Air Pollution Dust N While there is a theoretical threat form aerial pollution such as dust which could damage the vegetation on site.
+However the site is 2km from the West Berkshire border and a large distance from any potential sites.
 Therefore, it is considered that the risk to this site is low.
 Traffic (inc. emissions) N This hazard is considered to have negligible potential to cause a likely significant effect on the SAC, because the site is some distance from any potential sites, therefore, any potential hazards are unlikely to reach the SAC.
-Other Plans and projects West Berksh Core Strategy settlement hie Burghfield Co Shefford, Con Lambourn SA Work has star the potential i Oxfordshire Oxfordshire M Past and exis Oxford and D and south we Proposed was Abingdon/Did Image: Construction Image: Construction West Berkshire Council Core Strategy / Housing Site Allocations DPD - deliver 10,500 new homes to 2026.
-Focus for housing is within the settlement hierarchy (Urban Areas - Newbury, Thatcham, Eastern Urban Area, Rural Service Centres - Burghfield Common, Mortimer, Theale, Pangbourne, Lambourn, Hungerford, Service Villages - Kintbury, Great Shefford, Compton, Chieveley, Hermitage, Cold Ash, Woolhampton, Bradfield Southend, Aldermaston).
-The Rive Lambourn SAC has areas in close proximity to Newbury and Thatcham.
-Work has started on developing a new Local Plan for West Berkshire, although as this is still at a very early stage the potential impacts on protected sites are unknown.
+Other Plans and projects Site Allocations DPD - deliver 10,500 new homes to 2026.
+Focus for housing is within (Urban Areas - Newbury, Thatcham, Eastern Urban Area, Rural Service Centres - timer, Theale, Pangbourne, Lambourn, Hungerford, Service Villages - Kintbury, Great veley, Hermitage, Cold Ash, Woolhampton, Bradfield Southend, Aldermaston).
+The sareas in close proximity to Newbury and Thatcham.
+These documents were subject to accal Plan Review for West Berkshire, although as this is still at an early stage the consultation in December 2020 shows the majority of development in the district taking a Thatcham Spatial Area, with a significant strategic site proposed in Thatcham.
+This can from the SAC and therefore, it is considered unlikely to impact on the SAC.
+The a subject to its own HRA.
+Local Plan Review for West Berkshire, although as this is still at an early stage the deced sites are unknown.
 The new Local Plan will be subject to its own HRA.
+Local Plan Review for West Berkshire, although as this is still at an early stage the deced sites are unknown.
+The new Local Plan will be subject to its own HRA.
+Oxfordshire County Council Oxfordshire Minerals and Waste Core Strategy

-Oxfordshire County Council Oxfordshire Minerals and Waste Core Strategy (examination 2016) Past and existing permitted mineral working areas in Oxfordshire are clustered to the west of Oxford and between Oxford and Didcot.
+Past and existing permitted mineral working areas in Oxfordshire are clustered to the west of Oxford and between Oxford and Didcot.
 There are a few in the north towards Banbury.
-There are also small workings in the south eas and south west.
+There are also small workings in th south east and south west.
 Proposed extraction sites are roughly 5km from Hartslock Wood SAC.
-Proposed waste sites are clustered around towns of Banbury, Oxford, Bicester and around Abing Cidet Mattage Neglect Allocations 2016 area within Element Hill SAC Vale of White Proposed dev e Horse velopment site s just over 5km from the site

-Are the potential impacts of the Plan likely to be significant?
+Proposed waste sites are clustered around towns of Banbury, Oxford, Bicester and around Abingdon/Didcot/Wantage.
+None are within 5km of Hackpen Hill SAC.
+Vale of White Horse Proposed development sites just over 5km from the site Are the potential impacts of the Plan likely to be significant?
 Alone?
 No This is an isolated site in terms of its location relative to potential waste and minerals development.
 It is considered that the interest features for which the site is designated are not vulnerable to any of the potential hazards which may result from minerals and waste development.
 Where there is potential for harm it is not considered that development will be close enough to the site for hazards to have a significant impact on the SAC.
-In combination with other No There are no other significant development proposals or plans within close plans/projects? proximity of the SAC.
+In combination with other No There are no other significant development proposals or plans within close plans/projects?